19 March 2018 Monday

 Arriving at Taputaputa Bay.

-Disembark and our guide start the picnic preparation.
+Disembark and our guide started the picnic preparation.

 Grabbing bread, cheese and sausages.

 Looking back….
-Relaxing scene and not everyone is taking lunch.
+Relaxing scene but not everyone is taking lunch.

 Birds started to gather around